corda/corda/docs/source/running-the-demos.rst

 To run from the command line in Windows:

-1. Run ``gradlew.bat samples:attachment-demo:deployNodes`` to create a set of configs and installs under ``samples/attachment-demo/build/nodes``
+1. Run ``gradlew samples:attachment-demo:deployNodes`` to create a set of configs and installs under ``samples\attachment-demo\build\nodes``
-2. Run ``./samples/attachment-demo/build/nodes/runnodes.bat`` to open up three new terminal tabs/windows with the three nodes
+2. Run ``samples\attachment-demo\build\nodes\runnodes`` to open up three new terminal tabs/windows with the three nodes
-3. Run ``gradlew.bat samples:attachment-demo:runRecipient``, which will block waiting for a trade to start
+3. Run ``gradlew samples:attachment-demo:runRecipient``, which will block waiting for a trade to start
-4. Run ``gradlew.bat samples:attachment-demo:runSender`` in another terminal window to send the attachment.
+4. Run ``gradlew samples:attachment-demo:runSender`` in another terminal window to send the attachment.
 Now look at the other windows to see the output of the demo

 To run from IntelliJ: